How to Overcome the “Sunk Cost Fallacy” Mindset

 What Is the Sunk Cost Fallacy?

-In business and economics, a "sunk cost" refers to any cost that has been paid and cannot be recovered.
-For example, a company may have spent a hundred thousand dollars to upgrade their computer system.
+In business and economics, a “sunk cost” refers to any cost that has been paid and cannot be recovered.
+For example, a company may have spent a hundred thousand dollars to upgrade its computer system.

-This could also happen in your personal life.
+Sunk cost fallacy could also happen in your personal life.
 Say you bought tickets to see a band play in your town, but you wake up sick on the day of the concert.
 Even though you don't feel well, you may decide to go to the concert anyway to avoid thinking that you wasted your money.

 If you do this, you have fallen for the sunk cost fallacy.
 While you did spend the money already, you can't get it back whether you go to the concert or not.